patjrep/Typr/README.md

 ## Typing Game

-Hello GitHub members!
 This repository is a Python based game to help users to type faster, and more accurately.
 Here's how it works:

 The Python script chooses a random sentence from a quote list and the player has to match the sentence exactly, and then outputs the amount of time taken as well as the total WPM (Words Per Minute).